 👉 Existing structures

-👉 Continuous updates
+👉 Continuous updating

 How companies organize learning processes today